 Browser extensions that claim to extract emails carry risk.
 Some tools promise to pull emails from LinkedIn profiles that the official export misses.
 LinkedIn’s Terms of Service prohibit automated data extraction.
 Accounts caught using these tools can be restricted or permanently banned.

-Once you have the VCF, the most common uses:
+Once you have the VCF, four jobs cover most reasons people wanted it.

 Import to Phone Contacts